Skip to Content

 Choosing the Right Word: The Strategic Selection Process

-Ask yourself these questions:
+Ask yourself three things.

 The right word creates alignment between your intent, your authority level, and the psychological response you need to generate.
+Of course, vocabulary is only part of the equation -- you also need proven methods for actually influencing people ethically once you've chosen your words.

 Common Influence Word Mistakes (And How to Fix Them)